monarin/psana-nersc/psdaq/instructions/03_New_Timing_Cabling_and_Link_Lock.md

    ![devgui debugtree check RxLinkUp](/psdaq/images/03_devgui_debugtree_RxLinkUp.png) if RxLinkUp is 0x0 (down),
    * Troubleshoot 1 Click Exec on ConfigureXpmMini then Exec on ConfigLclsTimingV2
    * Troubleshoot 2 on xpmvpa below, click TxLinkReset on the matcing columns.
 These columns are ordered by channel no. (SFP) as appeared on the AMC starting from 0.
-There are eight SFP channgels but the last one is disabled so only seven are functionning.
+There are eight SFP channels but the last one is disabled so only seven are functionning.
    For each XPM, you can use xpmpva tool to view the channel
    ```
    xpmpva DAQ:NEH:XPM:5 DAQ:NEH:XPM:6